Taniksha2004/Taniksha/README.md

 ### Glad to see you here!
 I'm Taniksha currently pursuing a degree in Computer Engineering, driven by a passion for innovation and problem-solving.
 My academic journey includes a focus on learning various programming languages and developing a strong foundation in web development.
-As a tech enthusiast, I am dedicated to exploring technologies to create impactful solutions.Currently working on projects
+As a tech enthusiast, I am dedicated to exploring technologies to create impactful solutions.
+Currently working on projects

 <br/>